Neoregelia are a genus of strikingly coloured epiphytic Bromeliads, and the ‘Fireball’ cultivar is every bit as bold as it sounds.

 Watering

-As a tropical plant, Neoregelia ‘Fireball’ does like a moist environment, but it actually doesn’t like to have water on the leaves.
+As a true tropical beauty, Neoregelia ‘Fireball’ does like a generally moist tropical environment.

 Substrate